SU_A_18

 [r] Yes, I miss my family and my “homeland”, my homeland.

-[i] Do you have any memories of your homeland?
+[i] Do you have memories of your home country?

-[r] Yes, everyone has a lot of memories of their homeland or homeland.
-When I was in Afghanistan, when I was little, I had such a good time with my family.
-I was the favorite son of my father, of my mother.
+[r] Yes, everyone has a lot of memories of his homeland or home country.
+When I am in Afghanistan, Was when I was little, I had such a good time with my family.
+I was my father’s favorite son, my mother.
 And also the favorite son of our family.
-Because, when I was little, when I was born.
-I was a little paralyzed.
-I couldn’t walk until I was five years old.
+Because, when I was little When I was born.
+I was a bit paralyzed.
+I couldn’t step until I was five years old.
 Then my grandmother started looking for a doctor.
-Finally, I started walking.
-That’s why I was very… I was paralyzed and everyone loved me.
-I started walking and the family was very happy.
+To here, there.
+Finally I started walking.
+That’s why I was very … I was paralyzed and everyone loved me.
+I started with steps and the family was very happy.
 My father, my mother and my grandmother.
 When I was little, I was always with my grandmother.
-I slept atlas with my grandmother.
+I slept with my grandmother.
 Always.
-When we went to bed, I slept with my grandmother.
-I stuck my hands in her sleeves.
-So far.
-Then… I have very good memories of my grandmother.
-When I was seven years old, I went to school for the first time.
-That was a difficult day for me.
+When we went to the bed I slept with my grandmother.
+I put my hand in her sleeves.
+See you here.
+Than… I have very good memories about my grandmother.
+When I was seven years old I went to school For the first time.
+That had been a difficult day for me.
 The first day to school.
-That’s how I got to know people quietly, quietly.
-The principal, our teachers.
+This way I got to know people quietly, quietly.
+The director, our teachers.
 The first day they were not so friendly.
-I thought: Oh no. I don’t want to come here because they are not friendly.
+I thought: oh no. I don’t want to come here because they are not friendly.
 I want to play.
 I don’t want to go to school.
 I don’t want to read.
-I just want to play, play football or I don’t know what.
+I just want to play Playing football or I don’t know what.
 So I started school.
-When I started school… When I was little, I can say it now: I was super smart.
+When I started school … I can say it now, when I was small, I was super smart.
 A very smart boy.
-Not only within our family, but also within the school.
-When I started school I was seven years old, until I was thirteen, until I was fourteen.
-I was the best student, I had the highest marks at school.
-And every year I had the title of Best student of the year And also at home.
-At home we had to read the Koran at our father’s because our father was very good at it.
+Not just within our family, Also in the school.
+When I started school I was seven years old Until I was thirteen, until I was fourteen years old.
+I was the first student, I had the highest points at school.
+And every year I had the medal of best student of the year and also at home.
+At home we had to read Koran at our father because our father could read that very well Koran.
 He was like an imam.
 Every evening, I with my two big brothers and my big sister.
-We went to our father and he taught a little bit about the koran.
-My two brothers and my sister, they didn’t remember so well.
+We went to our father and he taught Koran a little bit.
+My two brothers and my sister, They couldn’t remember so well.
 But I was super smart.
-If my father explained something, it’s true, then the next day I had everything in my head.
-And I could explain that to my father without looking at my papers.
-And he was super proud of me.
+When my father explains something, It is so and so, and then tomorrow I had everything in my head.
+And I can just, without looking at papers, I can explain to my father.
+And he was super proud of me, about me.
 When I was eight years old, I started training.
-Because my big brother had a black belt in karate.
-He did a little karate in Kabul.
+Because my big brother had black belt from karate.
+He did a little bit of karate in Kabul.
 I was born in Parwan.
 Parwan is a province in Afghanistan.
-So, I was not born in Kabul.
-So not in the capital but in Parawan.
-Parawan is close to Kabul, about 160 km far from Kabul.
+So, I wasn’t born in Kabul.
+So not in the capital but in Parwan.
+Parwan is close to Kabul, About 160 km far from Kabul.

 [i] Which city in Parwan?

 [r] Which city in Parwan?
 Parwan is a province.
-So I was born in the Shaikh Ali district.
+So I’m in it Shaikh Ali District born.

 [i] Shaikh Ali?

 [r] Shaikh Ali, yes.
 So I was born there.
-And my big brother did a little karate in Kabul.
+And my big brother did a little bit of karate in Kabul.
 So he had his black belt.
-When I was eight years old… The TV that was … Our neighbour, he had a tv.
+When I was eight years old … The TV that was … Our neighbor, he had a TV.
 He always had DVDs of Jet Li or Jackie Chan.
-Like action movies.
-So I went there every night, every night, to watch movies.
-When I went to watch the movie of Jackie Chan, I mean Jet Li, I thought: I have to learn to kick, I also have to learn gymnastics, somersaults or something.
+Such as action movies .
+So every night, every night I went to watching movies.
+When I went to watch Jackie Chan’s movie, I mean Jet Li, then I thought: I also have to learn to kick, I also have to learn gymnastics, somersaults or something.
 So one day I went to my big brother.
-“Hey brother, I want to learn something about karate or sports.”
-And he said, “Why do you want to learn that?”
-I said, “I just want to learn, when I go to school, when someone is a bit annoying, I’m going to hit.”
-He pulled on my ear.
-Ah-uh!
-If you want to learn karate, don’t fight.
+“Hey brother, I want to learn something from karate or from sport.”
+And he said: “Why do you have to learn?”
+I said: “I just want to learn it, When I go to school, if someone does a bit of hatred with me, Then I’m going to hit. ” He pulled my ear.
+AH-UH!
+If you want to learn karate, Then you shouldn’t fight.
 Because karate, karate starts with respect and ends with respect.
-So that doesn’t mean that if I teach you karate, you have to go to the street or to school and argue with other children or hurt someone else.
-That’s not possible.
-I said: “Okay.
+So that doesn’t mean that if I teach you karate, that you have to go to the street or to school and argue with other children Or give hurt to someone else.
+That is not possible.
+I said, “Okay.
 I’m never going to do anything like that.”
 So I started training.
-I was also super smart in training.
-I had 44 sheep of my own.
+I was also super in training.
+I had 44 sheep myself.
 44 sheep, I was like a shepherd.
-So every day, an hour or two hours I got karate lessons from my brother.
-And I went with my sheep to the mountains, to the river or somewhere else.
-I was always busy pedalling, boxing, against the tree.
-I always thought that one day I myself… I didn’t think, I mean, I always challenged myself.
+So every day, an hour or two hours I was taught by karate from my brother.
+And I went to the mountains with my sheep, To the river or to somewhere else.
+I was always busy kicking With boxing, against the tree.
+I always thought I ever … Not thought, I mean, I Challenge Always Myself.
+[I have always challenged myself.]
 You can’t kick there.
-You can’t kick that high.
-And I did my best to get there with my foot, or I don’t know, with jumping.
-So that’s how I started with karate.
-After a while, after a while… I got my blue belt.
-My big brother’s blue belt.
-And he said: “[name], you’re done now.”
-“You can enter competitions now.”
+You can’t stairs that high.
+And I did my best to touch my foot there, or I don’t know, jumping.
+So that’s how I started karate.
+After a while, after a while … I got my blue belt.
+The blue belt of my big brother.
+And he said: “[name], you’re ready now.”
+“You can now participate in competitions.”

 [i] “How old were you?”

-[r] I was about 9 years old.
-I was 9 years old when I was ready to go to races in Kabul.
-It wasn’t that easy to go from Parwan to Kabul for races and stuff.
-Still, I did.
-Once I went to Kabul for a match, which was a national match.
-I went there.
-I was on the first podium.
-So I had the gold medal.
+[r] I was around 9 years old.
+I was 9 years old when I was ready to go to competitions in Kabul.
+That was not so easy to go from Parwan to Kabul for competitions and such.
+So I did.
+Once I went to Kabul for a competition, that was a national competition.
+I’ve been there.
+I was in the first stage.
+So had gold medal.
 When I was nine years old.
-My family and my brother they were very proud.
-Family, I mean my grandmother, my grandfathers, my grandmother.
-They didn’t know what karate was.
-They didn’t know what competitions were.
-They had no idea of such things.
-They thought, “Oh, that’s nothing.
-Anyone can do that.”
-It wasn’t.
-You really had to train for that and I had already done that.
-At 9 years of age, when I was 9 years old, I won my first medal in Kabul.
-And then I stopped karate because I was not completely healthy.
-I had problems with my legs.
+My family and my brother they were super proud.
+Family, I mean my grandmother, my grandfathers, My grandmother.
+They didn’t know what is karate.
+What is competition.
+They had no thoughts about such things.
+They thought: “Oh, that’s nothing.
+Everyone can do that. ” That was not the case.
+You really had to train for that and I have already done.
+At 9 years, when I was 9 years old I achieved my first medal from Kabul.
+And then I stopped karate because I was not quite good.
+I still had problems with my legs.
 I was not paralyzed.
-I could walk.
-I could walk, walk very fast.
+I could step.
+I could walk, walk very quickly.
 Sometimes I had pain in my knee.
-So my brother made me stop with karate.
+So I had to stop from my brother with karate.
 So I stopped.
-And then after a year, a little less or a little more, I started again.
-Then my father said, “Now you have to focus on your studies.”
+And then after a year, a little less or a little more, I started back.
+Then my father said: “Now you have to focus for your studies, your studies.”

-[r] That was very important, yes.
+[r] That was important, yes.
 My father, he had been an important man in our village.
-He was like a general in Afghanistan.
-He always had dreams for me, for my other brothers, or for my sister.
+He was like General in Afghanistan.
+He always had dreams for me For my other brothers, or for my sister.

 [r] My mother, she was a housewife.
 She was always at home.
-When my mother was young, she didn’t have it so easy.
-It wasn’t that easy to go to school then.
-Then we had a very bad war with England, with Russia.
-Or with other groups like the Taliban, or others, I don’t remember.
-So that wasn’t so easy for my mother.
+When my mother was young, she didn’t have it that easy.
+Then there was not such an easy situation to go to school.
+Because then we had a very bad war with England, with Russia.
+Or with other groups such as Taliban, Or others, I don’t know anymore.
+So that wasn’t that easy for my mother.
 She always had to stay inside.
 Not outside.
 No school.
 No training.
 Nothing at all.
 Only at home.
 But my mother could write and read.
-But in our mother tongue, not in English or any other language.
-Just in our mother tongue.
+But in our native language, not in English or another language.
+Just in our native language.

-[r] My native language is Dari but I can… In Afghanistan there are several languages.
+[r] my native language is dari but I can … In Afghanistan there are different languages.
 So Dari is the first language of Afghanistan, Pashto is the second language of Afghanistan.
 I can speak Pashto, a little bit.
 But I understand Pashto very well.
 So I started school.
-When I was in the fourth grade, I decided… For the fifth grade I had to take an exam.
-I was not allowed to wait the whole year.
-I was allowed to take the exam and if I had passed, I immediately went from fourth to sixth grade.
-So that’s what I did.
-I did it; I passed.
+When I was in fourth grade, I decided to … Fifth grade I have to take an exam.
+I was not allowed to wait for the whole year.
+I was allowed to take the exam and if I passed then I immediately went from the fourth to sixth.
+So I did that.
+I did that, then I passed.
 So I went straight to the sixth.

-[i] Was it also primary school and then secondary school?
+[i] Was it also the primary school and then high school?

 [r] No, there is a big difference between Belgium and Afghanistan.
-We start at the age of seven.
-When we turn seven we go to school.
-We start from the first class, and it lasts until the twelfth class.
-So when you’re eighteen years old, you’re done with your secondary education.
+We start at seven years.
+If we turn seven then we go to school.
+We start from first class, And it takes until the twelve.
+So if you are eighteen years old Then you are done with your secondary diploma.
 It is completely different from Belgium.
-You don’t have to go to high school, or toddler or anything.
-That’s not the case with us.
-So you just have to persevere, one, two, three, four, … step by step.
-So I passed the fifth, I went to the sixth.
-That’s where I started… In the sixth grade, I had to work very hard for the school.
-In the fifth grade, I didn’t do the whole year because it was a bit difficult.
+You have to go to secondary Or toddler or something.
+That is not the case with us.
+So you just have to keep up One, two, three, four, … step by step.
+So I passed fifth I went to sixth grade.
+And there I started … In sixth I had to work very hard for the school.
+In fifth I didn’t do all year because that was a bit difficult.
 I did take the exam because my father was a very good man.
 And my sister was also very smart.

 [i] How many sisters?